Liechtenstein entry requirements for Colombia passport holders

 Return or onward ticket

-Immigration officers at the border may ask for a return or onward ticket showing you leave the Schengen area within 90 days.
-Airlines check this before boarding — have a printed or digital copy ready.Recommended
+Immigration officers at Swiss airports (your entry point to Liechtenstein) routinely ask for a return or onward ticket showing you leave the Schengen zone within 90 days.
+Budget airlines like EasyJet or Wizz Air may refuse boarding without one.
+Have a printed or digital copy ready.Recommended

 Proof of accommodation